fluffybear123/TESLA-DAC/README.md

 ## Solidity files

-### DAO.sol:
+### DAC.sol:
-Standard smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.
+Standard smart contract for TESLA-DAC® (Decentralized Autonomous Corporation) to automate organizational governance and decision-making.

 ### Token.sol:
 Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and its corresponding approval process.

 ### TokenCreation.sol:
-Token Creation contract, used by the DAO to sell its tokens and initialize its ether.
+Token Creation contract, used by TESLA-DAC® to sell its tokens and initialize its ether.

 ### SampleOffer.sol
-Sample Proposal from a Contractor to the DAO.
+Sample Proposal from a Contractor to TESLA-DAC®.
 Feel free to use as a template for your own proposal.

 ### ManagedAccount.sol
-Basic account, used by the DAO contract to separately manage both the rewards and the extraBalance accounts.
+Basic account, used by TESLA-DAC® contract to separately manage both the rewards and the extraBalance accounts.

-### DAOTokenCreationProxyTransferer.sol
+### DACTokenCreationProxyTransferer.sol
 This contract is used as a fall back in case an exchange doesn't implement the "add data to a transaction" feature in a timely manner, preventing it from calling createTokenProxy().